Lumy0726/PowerTabletManual/README.md

 ---
 # Additional WARNING
-If your PC uses public IP directly, or uses public WIFI to which anyone can access, using Powertablet WIFI method is not generally recommended.
-In this case, anyone can access to your PC using Powertablet.
-Recommend to configure firewall manually (only accept your android device's IP address of PowerTablet's port number) in such case.
+* **If your PC uses public IP directly, or uses public WIFI to which anyone can access, using Powertablet WIFI method is not generally recommended.
+In this case, anyone can access to your PC using Powertablet.** Recommend to configure firewall manually (only accept your android device's IP address of PowerTablet's port number) in such case.
-PowerTablet does not have encryption, regardless of connection method.
+* **PowerTablet does not have encryption, regardless of connection method.
 It is possible that other people can figure out your keyboard and mouse data generated by PowerTablet, if one hack your PC.
-So do not type important personal data using PowerTablet.
+Therefore do not type important personal data using PowerTablet.**
-PC program of PowerTablet does not require administrator privilege.
+* PC program of PowerTablet does not require administrator privilege.
 But if another program runs in administrator privilege, you cannot use PowerTablet in that program.
 In this case, you can run PowerTablet in administrator privilege.
 Also, PowerTablet doesn't work in UAC control window generally (the pop-up window that require administrator privilege).
-If PowerTablet is disconnected while you press some keyboard of mouse click, state of the key remain pressed (because PowerTablet doesn't send key out event).
+* If PowerTablet is disconnected while you press some keyboard of mouse click, state of the key remain pressed (because PowerTablet doesn't send key out event).
 In this case, you can just press that key again to solve it.
-Android PowerTablet does not guarantee the application keep running in some situation. like incomming call.
+* Android PowerTablet does not guarantee the application keep running in some situation. like incomming call.
 This mean PowerTablet can be interrupted while using it.